 Substance Abuse Warning Signs

-Poor work performance.
-Similar to the situation at school, individual with a substance abuse problem will begin to fall out of favor at work, dropping the ball on key assignments and missing scheduled meetings.
+Similar to the situation at school, individuals with a substance abuse problem will begin to fall out of favor at work, dropping the ball on key assignments and missing scheduled meetings.

-Illegal behavior.
 People with a substance abuse problem will do anything to support their habit.
-That includes stealing and other crimes which could run the individual afoul of the law.
+That includes stealing and other crimes that could run the individual afoul of the law.
 These activities can even come from those who were never previously in trouble with the police.

-Lying.
 Lies are a primary function of those with a substance abuse problem.
-The individual will lie about many things when involved with drug or alcohol, including: their whereabouts, why they need borrow money, the reasons for their poor performance at work and school, etc. These fabrications lead to the destruction of many relationships.
+The individual will lie about many things when involved with drugs or alcohol, including their whereabouts, why they need to borrow money, the reasons for their poor performance at work and school, etc. These fabrications lead to the destruction of many relationships.
 Once an individual has completed drug rehab, a great deal of time is spent coming clean about these lies, and rebuilding the relationships that were damaged during the period of alcohol or drug abuse.